 - Low/lower thermal conductivity

-- Electrical conductivity is dependent on the additives - from insulating to highly conductive
+- Electrical conductivity is adjustable through additives - from insulating to highly conductive